Sambi85/react-native-mini-project-3/README.md

 Basic Blog App with React Native

-Summary: I built this app using the following course I purchased on Udemy.
+Notes: I built this app using the following course I purchased on Udemy.
 It was fun way to learn and build an application using React Native.

-Udemy Class: The Complete React Native + Hooks Course [2020 Edition]
+Udemy Course: The Complete React Native + Hooks Course [2020 Edition] by Stephen Grider
-Author: Stephen Grider

 Summary: